elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 8. NordVPN Meshnet: The Global Web
+**The Deduction:** A peer-to-peer encrypted tunnel.
+Unlike a standard VPN, it allows you to link specific devices directly over the internet for secure file sharing or gaming, as if they were on the same local network.

 While Tailscale is for your own devices, Meshnet allows you to link to friends' devices securely for file sharing or "detective collaborations" across the globe.

 ### Quick Start (Debian)